-It isn’t usually allowed to share meals at the table service locations, but it is easy to share at quick service locations.
+It isn’t usually allowed to share meals at the table service locations, but it is easy to share at quick-service locations.
 Many of the meals are large enough for 2 people to share, especially with the kiddos.
-You can stretch your entitlements further if your family can share a couple meals!
+You can stretch your entitlements further if your family can share a couple of meals!

 2 – Don’t miss Be Our Guest.